-All new TfN officers are subject to a robust induction process and new elected members are offered an induction to familiarise themselves on our policy and procedures.
+All new TfN officers are subject to a robust induction process and new members are offered an induction to familiarise themselves on our policy and procedures.

-The three statutory officers - Section 151 Officer, Monitoring Officer, and Head of Paid Service - are members of TfN's OBT that meets on a monthly basis and in addition have regular fortnightly meetings to air relevant and/or emerging matters.
+The three statutory officers - Section 151 Officer, Monitoring Officer, and Head of Paid Service - meet on a fortnightly basis.

-The legal and other implications associated with agenda items are included in all Board/Committee reports.
+The Legal implications associated with agenda items are included in all Board/Committee reports.
 There is no evidence, for example, in the form of complaints or challenges that the legal advice provided has been non-compliant.